sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 ### OpenRemote Console (Android and iOS consoles)
 An asset will use this adapter if it matches the following criteria:
 * Asset type: `urn:openremote:asset:console`
-* Has an attribute called `providerGeofence` with a meta item named `urn:openremote:asset:meta:provider:version` whose value is `"openremoteConsole"`
+* Has an attribute called `providerGeofence` with a meta item named `urn:openremote:asset:meta:provider:version` whose value is `"ORConsole"`

 **This adapter only supports radial geofences (Android and iOS only support this type)**